-As we approach, they all take off and the sky fills with shades of pinks and purples.
-The pink birds – purple underwings, spindly legs, stupidly long thin necks – get the jitters, and they move as one huge flock away to settle further into the middle of the lake.
+As we approach the pink birds – purple underwings, spindly legs, stupidly long thin necks – get the jitters and take flight.
+The sky fills with shades of pinks and purples as they move away, as one huge flock, to settle further into the middle of the lake.

 Also out in the middle of the lake is the floating church of Agios Nikolaos.